 (Blank) County will comply with the federal Family and Medical Leave Act of 1994, as amended in 2010 (the “FMLA”).
 Employees must have been employed by (Blank) County for more than 12 months over the past seven (7) years and must have worked at least 1,250 hours in the 12 months preceding any leave to be eligible for the Family and Medical Leave described in this Policy (note: this seven (7) year measurement is adjusted if the leave is due to certain military service).
 Employees must also work in or within 75 miles of a location at which (Blank) County employs 50 or more individuals to be eligible for the Family Medical Leave described in this Policy.

 (Blank) County provides up to a total of 12 weeks of leave in any “forward rolling” 12-month period.
 The 12 month forward rolling period during which time you may take up to 12 weeks of unpaid FMLA Leave is a period measured forward from the date the employee first takes FMLA leave.
-For example, if an eligible employee first takes FMLA Leave on May 1, they are entitled to no more than 12 weeks of FMLA Leave through April 30.
+For example, if an eligible employee first takes FMLA Leave on May 1, they are entitled to no more than 12 weeks of FMLA Leave through April 30 of the following calendar year.
 Additionally, eligible employees have the right to take up to 26 weeks of unpaid leave in a single 12-month period (less any FMLA leave taken during the period for other purposes under this Policy) to care for a family service member in connection with a serious military illness or injury.
 See “Military Caregiver Leave” below.

 Upon submission and approval of a leave of absence request, eligible employees are entitled to leaves of absence for the following purposes: